mridul037/mridul037/README.md

 **Quote of the hour:**

-Within a computer, natural language is unnatural.
+Unix is simple.
+It just takes a genius to understand its simplicity.

-~ Alan Perlis
+~ Dennis Ritchie
 <pre>

 </pre>